Koper

 Koper (/sl/; Capodistria) is the fifth-largest city in Slovenia.
 Located in the Istrian region in the southwestern part of the country, Koper is the main urban center of the Slovene coast.
 The Port of Koper is the country's only container port and a major contributor to the economy of the Municipality of Koper.
 The city is a destination for a number of Mediterranean cruising lines.

 Koper is also one of the main road entry points into Slovenia from Italy, which lies to the north of the municipality.
 The main motorway crossing is at Spodnje Škofije to the north of the city of Koper.
 The motorway continues into Rabuiese and Trieste.
 Koper also has a rail connection with the capital city, Ljubljana.
 On the coast, there is a crossing at Lazaret into Lazzaretto in Muggia municipality in Trieste province.
 The Italian border crossing is known as San Bartolomeo.

 Sights

 Major sights in Koper include the 15th-century Praetorian Palace and Loggia in Venetian Gothic style, the 12th-century Carmine Rotunda church, and St. Nazarius' Cathedral, with its 14th-century tower.

 Names

 The Italian name of the city was anciently written as Capo d'Istria, and is reported on maps and sources in other European languages as such.
 Ancient names of the city include Ægidia and Justinopolis.
-Modern names of the city include Kopar, Копар, and Gafers.
 The Slovene population calls the city Koper.
 The Slavic population, present in the area since at least the late 7th century, largely relied on oral tradition up to the invention of printing.
 The Slovenian name Koper was first attested in writing in 1557, but with the spelling Copper.